angular/angular/aio/content/guide/testing-code-coverage.md

 The `check` property causes the tool to enforce a minimum of 80% code coverage when the unit tests are run in the project.

-You can find more info about the different coverage configuration options [here](https://github.com/karma-runner/karma-coverage/blob/master/docs/configuration.md).
+You can find more information about the different coverage configuration options [here](https://github.com/karma-runner/karma-coverage/blob/master/docs/configuration.md).